HL7/fhir-saner/fsh/ig-data/input/pagecontent/8_measures.md

 ![Model](Model.svg)

 ## Approach 1
+Approach 1 describes each reported value in the spreadsheets as a separate measure.
+This provides an advantage in that individual values can be accessed, but makes reporting more complex, and duplicates information.

 ### CDC Measures
 The CDC defined 13 fields (Measures) to report.
 The fields can be reported by uploading a CSV file to the CDC reporting application.
 These have all been defined using the